life on centre

 You’ll find yourself burning through calories working with PGL so it’s important for us to keep you fuelled.

-All staff joining us in a full residential role are provided with three meals a day, seven days a week: all prepared, cooked and washed up for you!
+All staff joining us in a full residential role are given the option of being provided with three meals a day, seven days a week: all prepared, cooked and washed up for you!

 Menus always offer a variety including fresh fruit and vegetarian options so you’re sure to find something that you like!